Ascendings/godaddy-ddns/README.md

 NOTE: this option does not currently work

-####`ip_file`
+###ip:

+####`file`

 Location where to store the public IP - this helps to avoid unnecessarily querying GoDaddy if nothing has changed

 NOTE: this file does not need to exist before running; it will be created as necessary

-####`record_hostname`

-The hostname of the A record to check against

-NOTE: This is the hostname you want to check against, NOT the fully-qualified domain name.

 ##Limitations

-This module has been tested on Raspbian Wheezy, and as of now there are no issues to be aware of.
+This program has been tested on Debian/Raspbian Wheezy and Jessie and on Ubuntu 15.04, and as of now there are no issues to be aware of.

+As stated above, the script is not fully functional yet.

 ##License